- socket

 }

-Note that OmniFaces own Callback
+Note that OmniFaces own FunctionalInterface

 interfaces are insuitable as it is not allowed to use WAR (front end) frameworks and libraries like Faces and OmniFaces in EAR/EJB (back end) side.